-- How to Block iMessage and Text Messages on iPhone in iOS 14 or 13
+- How to Block Text Messages on iPhone in iOS 14 or 13

-- How to Manage Blocked Phone Numbers on iPhone
+- How to manage blocked numbers on iPhone

 - Unsubscribe from Promotional Text Messages